 Academic Success Resources

 SLU offers a variety of academic resources and services aimed at helping students succeed in and outside of the classroom.
 Below are links to some of these helpful resources.

 For students who are interested in calculating their GPA, whether it is to get an idea about what their semester grades will be or if it is to see what kind of grades they need to earn in order to achieve a certain GPA, the GPA calculator can help you run the numbers.
 In order to remain in good academic standing at SLU, your cumulative GPA must be equal to or greater than 2.0.
-Be aware that some academic programs, such as some Health Science Campus programs, require a higher GPA to remain in good standing within the specific program.
+Be aware that some degree programs require a higher GPA to remain in good standing within the specific program.

 Finally, by visiting the Online Study Skills Workshops & Resources page, students can read about a variety of ways in which they can grow to be more successful in their academic careers.
 Some topics include how to take better notes, dealing with test anxiety, and goal setting.